ga4gh-beacon/B2RI_Documentation/docs/download-and-installation.md

 Download the `beacon2-ri-tools` container and the `beacon2-ri-api` container independently.

-!!!
-Note "Tip"
-    The data ingestion tools can function without the API, so you can download one without the other.

 #### Data ingestion tools (`beacon2-ri-tools`)

 Containerized options to install the Data ingestion tools repository.

-##### Latest and actively maintained version
+!!!
+Note

+    The original version of the tools is now deprecated and unmaintained.
+Due to restricted access to the original EGA-archive repository, development has continued in a new forked repository.

 The latest and actively maintained version of the tools can be found in the [following repository](https://github.com/mrueda/beacon2-ri-tools).